sadoha/cloud/README.md

 For taking the authorization token please run this command on the kube-master server:

 		kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep kubernetes-dashboard-token | awk '{print $1}')

+You have to run this command on the kube-master server for creating for creating an index.html file for Nginx.

+		echo "It Works" > /var/nfsshare/index.html

 You can open a Nginx used this URL: